 HOURS PER WEEK38.0

-- 232 holiday hours in case of full-time employment;
+- A minimum of 29 leave days in the case of full-time employment;

 - Professional and personal development programs;